makerplane/FIX-Gateway/doc/appendix/netfixascii.rst

 The ``xxxx.x`` represents the value.
 The value can be a float, int, bool or string (The string cannot contain a ;).
 Floats will contain the decimal point, integers will not.
-Booleans will be 'T' or 'F' and strings will begin with an '&'.  the 'obf' represent the quality flags.
+Booleans will be 'T' or 'F' and strings will begin with an '&'.  the 'aobfs' represent the quality flags.
 They will be either 1 or
 0. a=annunciate, o=Old, b=bad, f=failed, s=secondary fail.
 The old flag is set
 if the data has not been written within the configured time to live for that point.
 The bad is set if there is reason to doubt the data but it hasn't